 - If the patient mixes with alcohol.

 Xanax has proven itself to be effective for relief of short-term anxiety.
-When Xanax vs. Ativan is compared for efficacy of managing anxiety, both are similar.
+When Xanax vs. Ativan is compared for the efficacy of managing anxiety, both are similar.
 Xanax can also be used in conjunction with slower acting antidepressants.
 Xanax use is effective when used for the short-term until the long-term antidepressant treatment kicks in.

 Xanax does what most benzodiazepines do, acts on the nerves to create a calming effect.
 Its anxiolytic properties comes in immediate or extended release.
 The main benefit of Xanax is the compressed tablet that helps someone relax from a panic attack immediately.
 Due to its ability to onset immediately, Xanax is the drug of choice for controlling panic attacks.